GridOPTICS/GridPACK/docs/markdown/RC_CLUSTER.md

 A Boost tar file can be obtained from the [download page](https://www.boost.org/users/download/).
-Information on downloading files can be obtained [here](REQUIRED_SOFTWARE.md) (check the bottom of the page).
+Information on downloading files can be obtained [here](REQUIRED_SOFTWARE.md#linux-basics).
 Boost can configured and built using the GNU environment as follows:

 ```